Team

 Lee began his career in public education, serving as a Founding Teacher at RePublic Schools and Teach for America Corps Member in Nashville, TN.

-Pam Radtke is an environment, energy and climate reporter and editor who has reported on topics as wide ranging as drought in India, LNG imports and exports in the Gulf Coast, and utility regulation in California.
+Pam Radtke is an environment, energy and climate reporter who has reported on topics as wide ranging as drought in India, LNG imports and exports in the Gulf Coast, and utility regulation in California.

-She is Floodlight’s Gulf Coast editor, which spans Louisiana and Texas.
-Past roles include energy and environment editor at CQ Roll Call, correspondent for Platts, and news editor at Engineering News-Record, where she led and wrote multiple award-winning climate-related packages.
+Pam's past roles include energy and environment editor at CQ Roll Call, correspondent for Platts, and news editor at Engineering News-Record, where she led and wrote multiple award-winning climate-related packages.

-A long-time New Orleans resident, Pam was part of The New Orleans Times-Picayune team that published after Hurricane Katrina — efforts for which it was awarded two Pulitzer prizes — and covered the storm’s aftermath on the state’s oil and gas industry and electric utilities.
+Pam was part of The New Orleans Times-Picayune team that published after Hurricane Katrina — efforts for which it was awarded two Pulitzer prizes — and covered the storm’s aftermath on the state’s oil and gas industry and electric utilities.

 Our Board